jonathanlurie/timezoneturbo/readme.md

 **TimezoneTurbo can be used both in browser and on Node.**

 # What's TimezoneTurbo?
 It's a fast geographical lookup of timezones for clientside purpose.
-The package is about 4MB, which may seem fairly large but it includes high precision encoded polygons of every single timezone on Earth!
+The package is about 4MB (or 2.8MB gzipped), which may seem fairly large but it includes high precision encoded polygons of every single timezone on Earth!

 TimezoneTurbo lookup is fast (usually less than 3ms per lookup) and gives you extra information about the local coordinates:
 - Time zone ID